Back

 AP Digital Portfolio

 The AP Digital Portfolio is directly linked to My AP.
 When students enroll in an AP CSP class section in My AP, their enrollment will carry over to the AP Digital Portfolio.
-An AP ID will be assigned to the student through My AP and will also carry over to the AP Digital Portfolio.
+Students can sign in to both platforms using the same login information.

-Students must submit their performance task as final by clicking the Submit Final button in the AP Digital Portfolio by April 30, 2024, 11:59 p.m.
-ET.
+Students must submit all three performance task components as final by clicking the Submit Final button in the AP Digital Portfolio by the submission deadline of April 30

-Visit the AP Digital Portfolio site for more information.
+See this AP Digital Portfolio page for more information.

 Independent Study and Homeschooled Students